 His music features on many albums including, recently, recordings of his Concerto for Piano, Trumpet and strings (English Symphony Orchestra, Signum), Reminiscences of Childhood (Nadav Hertzka, Skarbo), Cieli d'Italia (Quartetto di Cremona, Avie), Quasi una cadenza and Kaddish for violin solo (Olga Kaler, Centaur), and The Dream (Pascal Rogé, Shiva Collection).

 Borenstein is prolific in writing concertos for a wide variety of instruments, recently including his Concerto for violin and orchestra op.
 60, Poème op.
 64 for violin and string orchestra, Concerto for Alto Saxophone and String Orchestra op.
 70, Cello Concerto No. 2 op.
 77.

 His latest concerto, the Concerto for Piano and Orchestra op.
 91, was premiered in 2022.
 Nimrod conducted the Royal Philharmonic Orchestra for a premiere recording of the concerto with Clélia Iruzun as soloist.
 The Album was released by Somm on January 20th 2023.

-Increasingly in demand on the podium, Borenstein has various conducting projects underway, currently encompassing orchestras in the UK, Germany, Italy and Israel.
+Increasingly in demand on the podium, Borenstein has various conducting projects underway, currently encompassing orchestras in the UK, Spain, Romania, Hungary, Finland and Italy

 Nimrod Borenstein substantial catalogue continues to develop and currently numbers more than 100 works, including orchestral and chamber music as well as vocal and solo instrumental pieces.